-- Supporting Infrastructure The following auxiliary buildings including a gate house, ablutions, workshops, storage and warehousing areas, site offices and a control centre.
+- Supporting Infrastructure The following auxiliary buildings including a gate house, ablutions, workshops, storage and warehousing areas, site offices and a control centre will be required with basic services including water and electricity.
 The project requires the need for both temporary and permanent laydown areas. - Battery Energy Storage System The Battery Storage Facility will occupy an area of up to 5 hectares.
-The specifications and the exact capacity of the battery storage remains unspecified at this stage. - Roads The majority of the access road will follow existing, gravel farm roads that may require widening up to 6 -10 m (inclusive of storm water infrastructure).
+The specifications and the exact capacity of the battery storage remains unspecified at this stage. - Roads The majority of the access road will follow existing, gravel farm roads that will require widening between 6 -10 m (inclusive of storm water infrastructure).
 Where new sections of road need to be constructed/lengthened, this will be gravel/hard surfaced access road and only tarred if necessary.
 A network of gravel internal access roads and a perimeter road of up to 33 km, each with a width of up to 6 m, will be constructed to provide access to the various components of the PV development.
-Access will be obtained via the S572 an existing gravel road located adjacent to the site, off the R48. - Fencing For health, safety and security reasons, the facility will be required to be fenced off from the surrounding farm.
+Access will be obtained via the S572 an existing gravel road located adjacent to the site, off the R48 Regional Road. - Fencing For health, safety and security reasons, the facility will be required to be fenced off from the surrounding farm.
 Fencing with a height of 3.5 m will be used.